-We eat a lot of pancakes… but this is one of my favourite recipes.
-I love the toasty warm flavour of roasted buckwheat groats (or kasha).
-In this recipe, prefermenting the groats not only improves the flavour it also allows the hard groats to be easily ground up.
+I will admit that we eat a lot of pancakes… I think it’s a side-effect of having children.
+This buckwheat pancake recipe is one of my favourites.
+I love the toasty warm flavour of roasted buckwheat groats (or kasha) and the fact that it’s quick to make.
+In this recipe, prefermenting the buckwheat groats not only improves the flavour it also allows the hard groats to be easily ground up.

-My favourite part of this recipe is the fact that it’s made in a blender!
-It whips up quickly, and it is easy to pour on to the hot griddle right from the blender.
+However, the BEST thing about this recipe is the fact that it’s made in a blender!
+Using a blender means that it mixes up quickly and is easy to pour onto a hot griddle.

 - 1 cup buckwheat groats (I prefer toasted groats)